 - Geographic Area Covered

 Time / Date Details

 - Monday to Friday 9am to 4pm - Term time only

 - Disabled Car Parking Space

-Buckinghamshire SEND IAS Service is a statutory service provided by Buckinghamshire County Council in response to the Children and Families Act 2014:
+Buckinghamshire SEND IAS Service is a statutory service provided by Buckinghamshire Council in response to the Children and Families Act 2014: